When Was Autism Discovered?

 Autism was first formally identified as a distinct condition in 1943 by Dr. Leo Kanner, but our understanding of it has grown tremendously since then.
 What began as a misunderstood and narrowly defined diagnosis has evolved into a broader, more accurate recognition of Autism Spectrum Disorder as a neurodevelopmental condition with diverse presentations and strengths.
 For families, educators, and professionals in Fredericksburg and throughout Virginia, this history highlights how far research and support systems have come.
 Today, children with autism benefit from early identification, evidence-based therapies, inclusive education policies, and a deeper societal understanding.
 Knowing when autism was discovered is not just about history, it’s about recognizing the progress made and continuing to build informed, compassionate support systems for individuals with ASD and their families.

-Career Based Solutions, offers personalized ABA therapy in Fredericksburg, and Virginia that empowers children with autism to thrive at home, in school, and in the community.
+Career Based Solutions, offers personalized ABA therapy in Fredericksburg, Virginia that empowers children with autism to thrive at home, in school, and in the community.

 Ready to support your child’s growth?
 Contact us today!